BG3-Community-Library-Team/bg3-community/Tutorials/new-voice-lines.md

 It turns out that voice lines function a bit differently than other sounds used by the game.
 Things like music, ambient noise, and sound effects are handled within a specific file type, soundbank files, which use the file extension .bnk.
 These files can be made via the program [Wwise,](https://www.audiokinetic.com/en/wwise/overview/), and I believe they might now be able to be made by the BG3 Modding Tools, but I've not looked into that much!

-Voice lines don't use these files, don't use .bnk files, though.
+Voice lines don't use .bnk files, though.

 Instead, character voice lines are handled via these four files: